bcgov/sbc-mcap/README.md

 ### FREQUENTLY ASKED QUESTIONS (FAQ)

-Q. What access information do I need to setup Web Chat and Live Assist?

->An Agent skill and an MCAP URL is required.
-The Agent skill is a dedicated queue assigned by Maximus to other ministries for the purpose of replicating the functionalities of Web Chat and Live Assist.
-The MCAP URL (depending on the environment required - test or prod) is a url required in the form template in order to gain access to Web Chat or Live Assist.
-The Agent skill and MCAP URL will be provided by Maximus Canada upon request.

 Q. What platforms, operating systems or servers will I need to host my own page that uses the MCAP functions (Web Chat and/or Live Assist)?

 >There is no specific requirement for the web environment on which you can host your own MCAP-capable pages.
 All you need is a system to serve web pages to the user.
 Commonly used platforms are Apache Web Server, NGinx or even IIS.
 You can even write your own web server such as in the Demo SPA, which includes its own server written in node.js.